-This webinar will teach caregivers how to take charge and identify key issues in order to find and get the help they need as well as implement a self advocacy plan so that they can continue to provide the best care they can to their family member or friend.
+This Caregiver webinar will teach caregivers how to take charge and identify key issues in order to find and get the help they need as well as implement a self advocacy plan so that they can continue to provide the best care they can to their family member or friend.

 Robert TerSteege, CIRS

 Caregiving can be overwhelming at times.
 Factors like planning for appointments and tracking your communication with various professionals can be crucial, to ensure that you do not become 'lost in The System'.
 We have several tools for you, as well as tips on effectively identifying issues, and self-advocating.

 Caregivers play a major role taking care of family members with neurological health conditions like Alzheimer’s disease, Parkinson’s and Multiple Sclerosis.
 Many caregivers would not have it any other way.
 Yet, caregivers need help to see to their own needs.
 We know that stress can be a serious issue and can lead to poorer health for caregivers.This Caregiver webinar will explore:

 - The physical and emotional changes that can come with each stage of caregiving;

 - The typical range of feelings (the ups and the downs) as a natural part of caregiving;

 - Ways to identify stress and other mental health concerns;

 as many as 35% of caregivers who care for someone with a neurological condition,

 report feeling stress.
 Caregivers feel pressure and anxiety when part of their